-You can select a preset size or create a custom size for the image.
+You can select a preset size or create a custom size for the photos.
 You can then save that custom size and use it for multiple files, in Photoshop’s Automated Batch feature.

 Width and Height

-– You can use these two values to help you achieve the resized image.
+– You can use these two values to help you achieve the sizing properly on an image.
 These values can be easily changed to show in a variety of measurements, whatever you prefer.

 You may have noticed that funny little icon, yes it’s a chain-link.
 It is used to constrain the width and height of the image.
 Probably in most cases, you would leave it enabled.
 But if you want to manually adjust those values, just click on the link to disable it.